drasticactions/MesExtractAndInject/README.md

 # MesExtractAndInject
 Extract and Inject MES files.
-Used in game "Dead on the Brain" on the PC98 (And maybe other ones)
+Used in game "Dead of the Brain" on the PC98 (And maybe other ones)